10 Internships for High School Freshmen

 Dates: June 18–August 16

-This apprenticeship program includes seven weeks of paid full-time structured research activity with a Monell scientist and a public conference where you will present your research to scientific staff, family members, and friends.
-During the program, you will get to participate in enrichment activities including lectures on scientific topics; public speaking and written communication; and ethical principles guiding human and animal research.
-You will also get opportunities to learn about different careers in medicine and science.
+The Monell Science Apprenticeship Program’s mission is to stimulate interest in biomedical science or medicine as careers, particularly among groups that are typically underrepresented in science.
+This apprenticeship program includes seven weeks of structured research with a Monell scientist and a public conference where you will present your research to scientific staff, family members, and friends.
+You will attend lectures on scientific topics, public speaking, written communication, and the ethical principles guiding human and animal research.
+You will also learn about different careers in medicine and science.
+MSAP is highly competitive, and 10% or less of applicants are accepted.
+To learn more about this program, check out our complete guide here.

-Location: Washington D.C.
+Location:Â Washington D.C.

-Cost/Stipend: Fully funded; No stipend is provided to the interns.
+Cost/Stipend:Â Fully funded; No stipend is provided to the interns.

-Application Deadline: June (Fall Internship Period) | October (Spring Internship Period) | December (Summer Internship Period)
+Application Deadline: June (Fall Internship Period) | October (Spring Internship Period) | December (Summer Internship Period)Â

-Be enrolled or accepted at an accredited institution and maintain student eligibility and enrollment throughout the internship.
+Eligibility:Â U.S. citizens who are enrolled or accepted at an accredited institution and maintain student eligibility and enrollment throughout the internship.

-During the internship, you will get to develop valuable research, analytical, management, and organizational skills through interactions with Treasury colleagues and other U.S. government agencies.
-You can choose to work in one of the several offices within the Treasury Departmental Offices (headquarters), gaining comprehensive exposure to the workings of the Treasury.
+The Treasury Department offers internships for students in grades 9–12, providing an opportunity to collect, analyze, and present policy data.
+You will conduct research and summarize academic literature and news relevant to the department's priority missions.
+This program is ideal for building a foundation for a future career in international policy.
+During the internship, you will develop valuable research, analytical, management, and organizational skills through interactions with Treasury colleagues and other U.S. government agencies.
+You can choose to work in one of the several offices within the Treasury Departmental Offices (headquarters).
 These internships have an acceptance rate of around 10–12%.
+To learn more about this internship, check out our complete guide here.

-Location: Greater Seattle area, WA
+Location: Greater Seattle area, WA or remote

-Stipend: Stipends are dependent on the project, as some projects offer stipends and others do not.
+Stipend: Stipends are dependent on the project

 Application Deadline: Applications typically close in May after opening in April.